mdrhmn/vue-redis-websocket-notification/README.md

 Open your browser to http://localhost:8080

+---

-**Push notifications to the application**
+### Push notifications to the application**

-Open `redis-cli` ou [Redis Insight](https://redislabs.com/redisinsight/) and publish messages on the `app:notifications` channel.
+Open `redis-cli` in Terminal [Redis Insight](https://redislabs.com/redisinsight/) and publish messages on the `app:notifications` channel.

 ```
+> redis-cli

 127.0.0.1:6379> PUBLISH app:notifications "Hello from Redis!"
 127.0.0.1:6379> PUBLISH app:notifications "Another message!"
 ```